The Hybrid Office • Comfortable Work From Anywhere

 Most Apple displays are not VESA compliant.
 To attach a non-VESA-compliant Apple display to a VESA mount, you may need an adapter bracket.

 Apple offers iMac computers with a built-in VESA interface.
 However, most iMac models from late-2012 to present cannot be retrofitted to include a VESA interface—the built-in VESA interface is only available at the time of purchase.
 If a VESA adapter is not available, use a custom adapter bracket.
 Update: Apple’s iMac Pro is now offered with the option of a VESA interface accessory that can retrofit the computer for attachment to a VESA mount.

-In 1996, Ergotron-founder Harry Sweere traveled extensively to industry leaders around the world to lay the groundwork for the first mounting standard.
+In 1996, Ergotron-founder Harry Sweere traveled extensively to industry leaders around the world to lay the groundwork for the first mounting standard from the Video Electronics Standards Association (VESA).
 Acting as the committee’s Group Leader, in 1997 the first VESA FPMPMI mounting interface standard was released.
 He went on to become the lead author of the revised and current VESA standard known as FDMI, which was introduced in 2002.
 A true visionary, Harry saw the need for a universal attachment interface on the back of flat-panel screens and TVs, which would allow people to easily and affordably attach displays to ergonomic, articulating monitor wall mounts, monitor arms and monitor stands.

 VESA and the VESA Mounting Compliant logo are trademarks of the Video Electronics Standards Association.